Rest in peace Chico Antonio – a Mozambican legend

 Chico Antonio & Mark Mulholland

-Chico António is a versatile singer and musician who, during his 40 year career, has become one of the leading icons of contemporary Mozambican music.
+Chico António was a versatile singer and musician who, during his 40 year career, became one of the leading icons of contemporary Mozambican music.
 From a difficult childhood as a goat herder in the provinces and then street kid in Maputo, he started singing in choirs and took up the trumpet and flute, which led to him joining some of the most prominent groups in the country such as Instrumental Group No.1, RM (Radio Mozambique Group) and Orquestra Marrabenta Star de Moçambique, with whom he toured the world.
 In 1990, he won the Radio France Internationale Prix Découvertes for new talents with the song “Baila Maria”, resulting in a grant to study composition and arrangement in Paris under the mentorship of Manu Dibango.
 He released his first album in 1991, and on Dibango’s advice, he finished his studies and returned to Mozambique, where he immersed himself in the traditional musical cultures of his country, and through various collaborations explored the possibilities of fusing them with international influences, as well as composing for cinema and theatre.
-He has released 2 more albums under his own name, “Carretilha de Cocos” (2001) and “Memorias” (2015), as well as many joint projects with, among others with South Africa’s Madala Kunene, Reunion’s Grèn Sémé or the French-Tunisian Smadj.
+He released 2 more albums under his own name, “Carretilha de Cocos” (2001) and “Memorias” (2015), as well as many joint projects with, among others with South Africa’s Madala Kunene, Reunion’s Grèn Sémé or the French-Tunisian Smadj.

 A meeting of two restless musical souls, one from Maputo, and one from Glasgow